 Bridging can result in major production losses that are often overlooked.
 Note that the bridging of the feed area of the primary crusher is relevant, as it may take several minutes to resolve the problem (large rocks are removed, broken, or directly into the chamber).
 If it happens ten times a day, it will quickly cause one hour of production loss.

-If this happens, for example, in one of our crusher models, C130 has a working capacity of 352 short tons per hour (stph), and assuming $12 per short ton, the daily loss can easily increase to 4000 Dollar.
+If this happens, for example, in one of our crusher models, the C130 has a working capacity of 352 short tons per hour (stph).
+Assuming a price of $12 per short ton, the daily loss can easily amount to 4000 dollars.

 Apply the Correct Jaw Mold Shape

-Having a suitable jaw mold shape can save more than 20% of production capacity, otherwise it will be a loss.
+Having a suitable jaw die shape can increase production capacity by more than 20%; otherwise, it will cause losses.

 There are many types of rocks, and there are differences in crushability, wear resistance, and flake shape.
 Choosing the best combination of fixed jaw and movable jaw mold shapes will help optimize production when crushing difficult-to-process materials.
 Rocks with lower crushability require closer occlusal angles to maintain the designed bearing capacity.
 Highly abrasive rocks require thicker, heavier, and longer-life jaw molds to avoid production losses caused by frequent replacements.
 The flake rock needs a tooth-shaped jaw mold to crush it into more cubes to avoid stopping by bridging and belt cutting along the crushing circuit.